This PTV Talks webinar focuses on the basics of PTV Vistro.

 Answer: Yes, this will be covered in detail in a future PTV Talks session.
 Vistro provides a time-space diagram and users can slide offset values to adjust green bands interactively.
 The time-space diagrams are created once Routes are defined along a series of intersections.
 Routes can be along straight corridors, or include a series of turns along multiple roadways.

 Question: Can you set a master controller/intersection in Vistro?

-Answer: Yes, each signal coordination group in Vistro can have one signalized controller selected as the master controller, which locks the offset at this controller to a zero offset.
-When the master controller is set in the coordination group menu, the offset value at this intersection is set to zero, and all other signal controllers in the coordination group are automatically calculated relative to the master controller (if previously set).
+Answer: Yes, a Signal Coordination Group in Vistro (more to come on that topic in our next Vistro webinar on traffic signal optimization) can have one signalized controller selected as the Master Controller, which locks the offset at this controller to a zero offset.
+When the Master Controller is set in the Coordination Group Menu, the offset value at this intersection is set to zero, and all other signal controllers in the coordination group are automatically calculated relative to the Master Controller (if previously set).

 Answer: Yes, this will be covered in detail in a future PTV Talks session.
 Vistro performs local or network-wide signal optimization.
 The network optimization includes route-based optimizations and user-defined weighting of both performance criteria components and route prioritization.